Course Descriptions - Management

 MGT213 Principles of Management (3-0-3)

 This course provides an overview of the major functions of management.
-Emphasis is on planning, organizing, controlling, directing, and communicating.
-Topics include managing yourself to get things done; creative problem-solving; becoming an ethical manager; motivating for performance; developing people with coaching and feedback; handling difficult conversations and conflict, and negotiation; diversity management; and leading positive change.
+Emphasis is placed on planning, organizing, controlling, directing, and communicating.
+Topics include: management theory, ethical and social responsibilities required of managers, decision making, organizational culture, motivating employees, increasing cooperation within groups and teams, and global management.
 CR: MGT 123

 MGT215 Sales and Service (3-0-3)